writetome51/batch-renamer/README.md

-# Batch Renamer:  renames batch of items in Finder (files, folders, anything that
+# Batch Renamer
-can be renamed).
+Renames batch of items in Finder (files, folders, anything that can be renamed).

-How to use:
+## How to use

-1. Select items in the Finder.
+### 1. Select items in the Finder.
         (
 		Remember:  Items appear in the renaming queue in the order they are selected.
               So for example, the items you want to rename appear in a Finder window in this order: